In this lab you'll get familiar with creating new instances of type classes.

 Note that this means that

-k anti-commute under multiplication.Your job is to implement a Quaternion type in Haskell.
-Your
+anti-commute under multiplication.Your job is to implement a Quaternion

-type can automatically derive the Eq type class, but provide an
+type can automatically derive the Eq

-explicit implementation of the Show class for
+explicit implementation of the Show

-Quaternions so that a quaternion will be pretty-printed as
+s so that a quaternion will be pretty-printed as

 e.g. "1.0 + 2.0i + 3.0j + 4.0k".
-Use Double values for
+Use Double

-the components.
-Implement Quaternions as an instance of the
+s as an instance of the

-Num type class as you did for AbstractIntegers.
+type class as you did for AbstractInteger

 Note that absolute value for quaternions means the square root of the sum of